A modern guide to stepping up your job interviewing game.

-The interview team shouldn't share their opinions, notes and scorecards with each other until they’ve documented their findings in your hiring software (like Homerun, for example).
+The interview team shouldn't share their opinions, notes or interview scorecards with each other until they’ve documented their findings in your hiring software (like Homerun, for example).
 This will help make sure that they don’t influence each other’s opinions.

 We’re all human, and we’re all biased, so the best thing to do is just accept this.
 To stay as neutral as possible during the interview process, identify what your biases are in advance and try to be constantly conscious of them.
 It helps to keep an eye on your scorecard so you don’t lose focus or get blindsided.